usdot-jpo-ode/wzdx/spec-content/enumerated-types/Direction.md

 `eastbound` | Road flow is in the eastbound direction `southbound` | Road flow is in the southbound direction `westbound` | Road flow is in the westbound direction `undefined` | Road flow does not have a signed direction.
-The beginning and end points of the corresponding [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) represent the begin and end of the event in the direction of travel it impacts.
-Does not apply to DeviceFeatures.
+For a [RoadEventFeature](/spec-content/objects/RoadEventFeature.md), the first and last coordinates in the feature's geometry represent the begininning and end of the road event in the direction of travel it impacts.
 `unknown` | 	Road flow may have a signed direction, but the affected direction of travel is not known

 ## Used By